dankinsoid/UIKitViews/README.md

 .uiKitViewFixedSize(.horizontal)
 ```

+> [!WARNING]
-**⚠️ Warning**: The behavior of this method may slightly differ between iOS 16+ and previous versions, it's recommended to test on different iOS versions.\
+> The behavior of these methods may slightly differ between iOS 16+ and previous versions, it's recommended to test on different iOS versions.\
 If you notice some undesirable differences, you can use the `uiKitViewUseWrapper(.always)` method to fix it.

 ### uiKitViewContentMode(_:)